javitocor/Tool-Hub-React-Native/README.md

 # Tool Hub - React Native

->  A mobile app with a custom drawer and header to use differents tools as a dictionary, latest news feature and where you can know what happen in history in an specefied date.
+>  A mobile app with a custom drawer and header to use different tools as a dictionary, latest news feature and where you can know what happens in history on a specified date.
 Built with React Native & Redux.

 Additional description about the project and its features.